How we crunch the numbers

 How did we arrive at the numbers you see?

 The amount "I have" is, well, what you've told us you've already saved toward your goal.
-This can be done in one of three ways:
+This can be done in one of two ways:

 - You manually enter the amounts that you have saved toward your goal.
 These amounts will not be updated automatically, which means that as balances changes, it will be your responsibility to update that information.

 - You can connect your Prudential accounts to LINK.
 This can include your 401(K) or other accounts that you may have at Prudential.
 The account balances will be updated and tracked automatically for you.

 How much you'll "need", is "estimated" and your "probable outcome" are a bit more complicated:

 For some goals, we gather information from third parties in addition to what you've told us.
 (Please note that third-party data can change.)
 Besides your personal information: